jjasghar/jjasghar.github.io/_posts/2014-02-19-getting-authentication-with-hubot-using-auth-dot-coffee.markdown

 Hubot>
 ```

 As you can see `shell` only has the admin role like expected.
 Then I gave `shell` the ping role, and checked it.
 Great.
 Ok, lets remove ping for now, so we
-can change the [ping.coffee](https://github.com/github/hubot/blob/master/src/scripts/ping.coffee), to fail for us.
+can change the [ping.coffee][ping], to fail for us.

 ```
 Hubot> Hubot shell doesn't have ping role
 Hubot> Shell: Ok, shell doesn't have the 'ping' role.
 Hubot> Hubot what role does shell have
 Hubot> Shell: shell has the following roles:  and is also an admin.
 Hubot>
 ```

 Go ahead into your `scripts/` directory, and open up your ping.coffee.
 Take a look at the following snippet: